AtB-AS/org/rfc/0002_Open-Source-Strategy.md

 tradition of doing derived work with AtB data and solutions both through Open Source and reverse engineering work.
 This is something we should embrace instead of counteracting.
-We should use the enthusiasm of the community to make better products and better services to the people of Trondheim.
+We should use the enthusiasm of the community to make better products and better services for the people of Trondheim.
 This is why we should strive to be as open as possible.
 This can also give the added effect of making AtB a more attractive workplace for many, which is important should it (want to) build an internal culture of software development.